3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 The ACA contains additional provisions as well.

 Not everyone qualifies for an ACA plan.
-In order to qualify you:
+Eligibility requirements include:

 The states created online health exchanges for qualified individuals to purchase a plan.
 In order to purchase an ACA health insurance policy, you must have a lawful presence.
 This means you are a: